 Dolce Electric Co has a large inventory of circuit breakers in stock and on our trucks.
 We carry the hard to find, older replacement parts that can take days to get delivered too.
-If you think you need your main breaker replaced, give our local in-office Mesa AZ electricians a call.
-They will ask you a few questions to verify that your breaker needs replacing and insure an exactly matched part is on hand.
+If you think you need your primary circuit breaker replaced, give our local in-office Mesa AZ electricians a call.
+They will ask you a few questions to verify that your circuit breaker needs replacing and insure an exactly matched part is on hand.
 They will get you an appointment to restore your power within an hour or two.

-To verify that your breaker is working properly you will need to measure the voltage on both sides of your breaker known as line and load.
-The line side will be live even if the breaker is shut off, so be careful.
+To verify that your circuit breaker is working properly you will need to measure the voltage on both sides of your breaker.
+This is known as line and load.
+The line side will be live even if the breaker is shut off, so be careful!
 A reading of about 240 volts should be measured between the two line side feeders.
 If you cannot read about 240 volts the problem is not the breaker and the power company should be called.
 If you can read 240 volts on the line side but cannot get 240 volts on the load side your breaker needs replacing.
 If you are not experienced with electrical troubleshooting we recommend contacting a qualified electrician for your safety.

 Your main breaker has three areas that should be inspected for damage to further verify that it needs to be replaced.

-The terminal lug is the place where the wires (in some cases buss detail) get attached.
+The terminal load lug is the place where the wires (in some cases buss detail) get attached.
 Signs of heat or burning indicate a loose connection or failing lug.
 Sometimes this can be corrected by tightening the lug but if the burning has been going on for a while a new part will be necessary.
 In other cases the lug is no longer secured to the breaker and again a new part will be necessary.
 This can be inspected by removing the panel’s interior cover and viewing the terminals.
 Be careful, these terminals have live electricity and should be tightened only when the power is confirmed off.

 The on / off handle is officially called the actuator lever.
 It is used to turn the power on and off by forcing the internal contacts inside your breaker together or apart.
-When this handle no longer allows a setting in the on position the internal mechanism has worn out and a new component is the only option.
+When this handle no longer allows a setting in the on position, the internal mechanism has worn out and a new component is the only option.
 Sometimes holding the handle in the on position until it grabs can work once or twice but it is not guaranteed to work or stick for any length of time.
 In any event, it is a tell-tale sign that the part will need to be needed replaced soon.

 Other reasons that can cause a circuit breaker to trip include lightning strikes and power surges from the power company.
 See our page about whole house surge protectors for surge protection information.

 When you need to reset your main breaker it is best to turn off all of the smaller or branch circuit breakers before resetting it.
-The goal is to first restore power to the main breaker without surging your home’s entire electrical load through it.
+The goal is to first restore power to the master breaker without surging your home’s entire electrical load through it.
 Now you can turn on the smaller circuit breakers one at a time.
 If your breaker trips again we would recommend contacting our local in-office electrician in Mesa to reduce potential further damage.